gtogto/touchMe/README.md

 an interface to connect, display data and display GATT services and characteristics supported by the devices.

+Ambient Lightning Control System.
+This application is a vehicle application that controls the ambient lighting in the vehicle.

 --------------

 - Android SDK 25